 33:50 - Girls Just Want To Have Fun

 Hello, welcome to my Channel.
-I am a connoisseur of Third Possisionist political thought and post memetic/political/musical videos accordingly.
-Videos that are of my own making and others are just fine pieces that I saved from the fires of Youtubes censorship.
-In addition to the aforementioned content, I will post old monster movies from the 1950s and earlier on Fridays under the tag #CREATURE-FEATURE-FRIDAYS.
+I will post old monster movies from the 1950s and earlier on Fridays under the tag #CREATURE-FEATURE-FRIDAYS in addition to the regularly scheduled Fascism and shitpostings.
 My goals on this platform are to get 1 million views and 10,000 subscribers and quite obviously spread Fassscism and Anime everywhere like spent shell casings.